jieunkang-101/koviseries/README.md

 * List of movies and TV shows (from API call)
 * Detail view of a specific movie or TV show
 * Capability to search by title
+* Capability to add and display favorite movies or TV shows (without user authentication)

 ### :small_orange_diamond: Future Product Roadmap
 * User registration (database storage)